 - McKay’s Public House – I never order carbonara from restaurants, because I’m convinced my carbonara is better.
 However, I had to try the lobster carbonara here, and I will say that it was delicious (while not quite carbonara, don’t get me started), it was a tasty American lobster pasta dish.

 - McKay’s Public House – Ask for the “Beer Geek Menu.”
 Yes, it exists, and no, they don’t give it out to everyone.
 Select from this list if you want to try a bottle of something special.

 - Atlantic Brewing Co – There are two tasting room locations, one downtown Bar Harbor and one across the island, where you can sample beers for free and buy as many bottles as you want.
 I tried them all, my favorite was the Coal Porter, but the best thing that came out of this brewery was that I scored a bottle of the elusive “Dinner” (Maine Beer Co) from one of the bartenders.
 Oh, the magic of Beer Geekdom.

 - Explore Acadia National Park – Use the REI Hiking Project app to find hiking trails

-- Bring your bike – Acadia is full of “carriage” roads, which go on for miles and are perfect for bike rides.
+- Bring your bike – Acadia is full of old carriage roads, which go on for miles and are perfect for bike rides.

-- Cadillac Mountain – Drive up to the top for the sunset or sunrise, as it is the first place in the U.S. where the sun hits in the morning.
+- Cadillac Mountain – Drive up to the top for the sunset or sunrise, as it is the first place in the United States where the sun hits in the morning.